The Best ERP Software for Aerospace Manufacturing

 Read our full review of Infor CloudSuite Industrial.

 The system simplifies BOM management by tracking versions, automating change approvals, and ensuring full traceability.
 If an OEM updates a design or swaps out a material, your engineers can apply and review changes without halting operations.
-Version control keeps configurations in check across different product lines, helping youmeet regulatory standards and maintain consistency.
+Version control keeps configurations in check across different product lines, helping you meet regulatory standards and maintain consistency.

 ECI M1 - Best Production Planning Module

-ECI M1’s production planning module handles high-complexity workflows for increased precision and improved resource allocation are critical.
+ECI M1’s production planning module handles high-complexity workflows for increased precision and improved resource allocation, which are critical.
 It starts with the manufacturing requirements planner (MRP), which automates job scheduling based on factors like demand forecasts and material availability.
 You can filter jobs by facility location, production deadlines, and specific aircraft component requirements so that the system generates relevant work orders only.

 When working with high-value resources like titanium, specialty alloys, and composites, M1’s MRP calculations prevent waste and stockouts by factoring in lead times and production schedules.
 Define parameters like the end-of-month cutoff date, and M1 retrieves demand data and calculates resource requirements, helping you optimize your supply chain.